 8. Fire – Earth – Water

 Three phenomenal movies by Deepa Mehta, based on three very different scenarios, but with one thing in common – women and their courage.
-From Fire which released in 1996 to Earth in 1998 and finally, Water in 2005, Mehta, with her wonderfully crafted characters, has shown love, friendship and despair in the raw form, giving hope to every woman out there.
+From Fire which was released in 1996 to Earth in 1998 and finally, Water in 2005, Mehta, with her wonderfully crafted characters, has shown love, friendship and despair in the raw form, giving hope to every woman out there.

 9. The Intern